 - Motor vehicle accidents

 - Exploding furnaces, boilers, stoves, or other appliances

 - Scalding water, liquids or the water heater located too high

 - Gasoline spills

 - Plant explosions

 Calling Harvey L. Walner & Associates, Ltd. will not cost you a penny.
 We will review your case for free and let you know how to move forward with your claim.

-If you live in the Chicago area and have suffered a burn injury, please contact our law firm today to learn more.
+If you live in the Chicago area and have suffered a burn injury, please contact our Illinois burn injury lawyers today to learn more.
 Our lawyers work on a contingency basis, which means you pay no fee unless we win your case.

 If you or a loved one has been hurt, and you need help, please call or email us today or text "Walnerlaw" to 41513 for a FREE consultation.